Control System Connectors#

 - __init__(value, timestamp, metadata=<factory>)#

-Result container for process variable reads with value, timestamp, and metadata.
+Result container for channel reads with value, timestamp, and metadata.

 Bases: